curv3d/curv/ideas/language/visual/Visual.md

 presentations.
 The actual, internal representation of these "abstract data types" is still to be decided.

-Perhaps there is some mechanism for "plugging in" new graphical value types, using a "plugin" that is either Curv code, or a binary Shared Object / DLL / WASM module, or a module written in some other programming language.
+Perhaps there is some mechanism for "plugging in" new graphical value types (see section on Plugins).

 Graphical Editors
 -----------------